andyet/yeti.css/README.md

 ## How to include in your app

-Yeticss is a stylus plugin, so you just need to ensure stylus knows to use the plugin, and then import it in your app.
+yeti.css is a [Stylus](http://learnboost.github.io/stylus/) plugin, so you just need to ensure Stylus knows to use the plugin, and then import it in your app.

 Make sure that you have `stylus` available from command line: